|

 that I'm always successful in doing them myself.
 I'm simply saying that

-we would all benefit greatly if we could constantly strive to do them.
+we would all benefit greatly if we could constantly strive in that

 People who wish to avoid the embarrassment of suddenly perceiving serious